cloudtechnet/AWS/VPC/00_VPC_Topics.md

 * Creating a Custom VPC with 2-tier Architecture
 * Public/Private Subnet setup with NAT Gateway
-* Connecting VPCs using Peering or Transit Gateway
+* Connecting VPCs using Peering & Transit Gateway
 * Use Case: Hosting a Web App in a Secure VPC